NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson01_LRT_results.md

 ### Why are fold changes reported for an LRT test?

-For analyses using the likelihood ratio test, the p-values are determined solely by the difference in deviance between the full and reduced model formula. **A single log2 fold change is printed in the results table for consistency with other results table outputs, but is not associated with the actual test.
+For analyses using the likelihood ratio test, the p-values are determined solely by the difference in deviance between the full and reduced model formula. **A log2 fold change is printed in the results table for consistency with other results table outputs, but is not associated with the actual test.
 You should ignore this column in results from LRT.**

+**In fact, BSCP will convert the \`log2foldchange\` column to NA in their reports to avoid accidentally interpreting these values!**

 **Columns relevant to the LRT test:**